gchenevert94/BiggestBlackestAPI/README.md

   * Paginated results
   * When requesting a single set, the `set(id: "{set_id}")` query should be used, which provides access to the `Card` objects.

-This project was built using `juniper-from-schema`, which analyzes the [[schema.graphql file][./schema.graphql]].
+This project was built using `juniper-from-schema`, which analyzes the [/schema.graphql file](./schema.graphql "Schema File").
 Additionally, the playground (GET "/") provides a nice way to test out the API directly.
 The server is running on Actix-Web.

 ## The Goal
 This project is was a tool to learn more about the Rust ecosystem, learn more about Docker and containerization, and build something in GraphQL.
 In addition, we also hope to create a client application which utilizes this repository as its backbone.